defano/docker-tutorial/README.md

 All materials referenced here (except for the installation materials provided on the thumb drive) are available online at [http://github.com/defano/docker-tutorial](http://github.com/defano/docker-tutorial).

+**Chicago Coders Conference attendees:** Before beginning these lab exercises, copy the contents of the provided thumb drive to your computer's home directory.

 ## A note for Mac and Windows users
 While you can't run Docker containers *directly* on your Mac or Windows machine (yet... there's a Windows beta in the works), you can manage and control them as though they were.
 Docker Toolbox comes with a Mac and Windows native version of the `docker` command that knows how to proxy into a Docker Machine and control containers executing inside that "machine" just as though they were executing on your host.